Poetry Et cetera

 bullet

-Deborah Young is the first and only writer to honor many with visual poetry images; United States Presidents, Deacons for Defense and Justice, Military Service Members, Negro Baseball Leagues, Baby Boomers, The Young and the Restless and Inauguration of Barack Obama as President of the United States and Social Workers
+Deborah Young is the first and only poet, writer to honor many with visual poetry images; United States Presidents, Deacons for Defense and Justice, Military Service Members, Negro Leagues Baseball, Baby Boomers, The Young and the Restless and Inauguration of Barack Obama as President of the United States and Social Workers

 bullet

-Deborah Young is the first and only known writer to simultaneously honor the outgoing and incoming United States presidents, Former President William Jefferson Clinton and Former President George W. Bush with published poems on an inauguration day, January 20, 2001 President Clinton, Recognize Rather Than Pulverize, Texas' Son, Song Of Unison
+Deborah Young is the first and only known poet, writer, political poet to simultaneously honor the outgoing and incoming United States presidents, Former President William Jefferson Clinton and Former President George W. Bush with published poems on an inauguration day, January 20, 2001 President Clinton, Recognize Rather Than Pulverize, Texas' Son, Song Of Unison

 bullet